roheen781/North-by-Northeast-Journeys-main/content/english/motorcycle/trans-bhutan.md

 # overview
 overview:
+  - label : COUNTRY
+    icon : ti-world
+    data : Bhutan

   - label : LEVEL
+    icon : ti-dashboard
-    data : Tough
+    data : Moderate to Strenuous

   - label : DURATION
+    icon : ti-flag-alt
-    data : 9 - 14 days
+    data : 10 - 14 days

+  - label : AIRPORT IN
+    icon : ti-location-pin
+    data : Guwahati (Assam)

-  - label : ALTITUDE VARIATION
+  - label : AIRPORT OUT
+    icon : ti-location-pin
-    data : 500 - 2250 mts
+    data : Guwahati (Assam)

   - label : BEST TIME
+    icon : ti-shine
-    data : Sept-Oct / Mar-May
+    data : Sept-Oct / April-May

+  - label : COST
+    icon : ti-wallet
+    data : On Request

 # type
-type : motorcycle
+type : project
 ---

-### The Monastic Trail

-This cycling tour of Sikkim and W Bengal takes us through East, South and Western districts of Sikkim and the Darjeeling district of W Bengal.
-We will generally be in sub alpine rural himalayas, this provides us an excellent opportunity to observe life in these parts, interact with the locals and throughout be accompanied by amazing panoramas of the high himalayas.
-This tour takes you through most of the important locations of this state, both historic and cultural.
+### Gross national happiness experienced

+This trans-Bhutan motorcycle tour starts and ends in the Brahmaputra Valley of Assam.
+This route takes you across the Kingdom of Bhutan for the west to its east.

+Riding out of the Brahmaputra plains we enter Bhutan through its main western gateway at Phuentsholing.
+Riding from its westernmost valleys to its far east, every day is a revelation.
+On this odyssey of the happy kingdom, we explore its Dzongs, Monasteries, sub alpine villages, national parks and more.
+From the beginning to the finish, a plethora of terrain to be negotiated, warm and gentle people to be met and scrumptious cuisines to be indulged in.
+This motorcycle tour of Bhutan is much more than just about riding.

 ###### ROUTE TOPOLOGY